Gopaldas Neeraj: Biography

-Gopaldas Saxena was born in the village of Puravali, near Mahewa in Etawah district of Uttar Pradesh, India, on 4 January 1925.
-He was born into a Hindu family of the Kayastha caste.

-Besides writing, he earned his living teaching in a college and was a Professor of Hindi Literature in Dharma Samaj College, Aligarh.
-Around 2012, Neeraj was the chancellor of Mangalayatan University, Aligarh, Uttar Pradesh.
+Gopaldas Saxena was born on 4 January 1925 in the village of Puravali, near Mahewa in Etawah district of Uttar Pradesh, India.
+Besides writing, he earned his living teaching in a college and was a professor of Hindi Literature in Dharma Samaj College, Aligarh.

 Several poems and songs written by Neeraj have been used in Hindi movies.
 He wrote songs for several Hindi films and was proficient in both Hindi and Urdu.
 In a television interview, Neeraj called himself an unlucky poet who had to concentrate on the poetry form instead of writing songs for films.
 His career as a film lyricist ended when he became depressed by the deaths of some of the film music directors with whom he had worked.
 He noted in particular the deaths of Jaikishan of the music duo Shankar–Jaikishan, and S. D. Burman, for both of whom he had written highly popular film songs.

 He was awarded the Padma Shri in 1991 and Padma Bhushan in 2007.

+His poems collection is named as Kavyanjali, which was published in 2014.

 Neeraj died, aged 93, on 19 July 2018 in New Delhi.
 He had been admitted to hospital with a lung infection.